 Summary: On the Soul

-On the Soul is a treatise by Aristotle that represents one of the earliest works on psychology and the theory of knowledge.
+On the Soul is a treatise by Aristotle and one of the earliest works on psychology and epistemology.

 What is the soul?
 Is it immortal?
 What is its relationship with the body?